boom-lab/boomlab-website/_posts/2023-10-03-poseidon-basics.md

 # Using Python on Poseidon
 Quick overview of connecting to and running Python scripts on Poseidon.

+Before you do anything, you will need to *request an account on Poseidon* with an IS help ticket.

 Logging in:
 ```bash
 colette$ ssh <WHOI ID>@poseidon.whoi.edu